 2. Backup your system

 If you have associated your Android phone with your Google account, there is an option in the phone that allows you to sync your data (all apps installed from the Play Store, WiFi, passwords and other settings) to the Google server.
-For apps that you installed directly using the .apk file (Google doesn’t sync apps that are not installed from Play Store), you can make use of Astro file manager to backup the app.
+For apps that you installed directly using the .apk file (Google doesn’t sync apps that are not installed from Play Store), you can make use of a file manager to backup the app.
 If you have a rooted device, the Titanium backup is a better choice since it backups your app settings as well.
 Lastly, you might want to sync your files with Dropbox or Box.
-One tool that I use to sync between phone and Dropbox is Dropspace.

 One of the main factor that affects your phone performance is the battery life.
 Before we go on to fix the battery life, it is best to go to “Menu -> Settings -> Battery” to check out which function is sucking away all your battery juice.
 In most, if not all, Android phone, the screen will be the killer followed by the Android OS.